EHCP Top Up Funding from April 2023

 18 months old.

-- It is not a requirement for the external professional to confirm or otherwise whether the CYP requires provision at a certain range.
-The evidence provided by school in their SEN Support Grid should detail what provision is being put in place.
+- It is not a requirement for the external professional to confirm or otherwise whether the CYP requires provision at a certain level.
+The evidence provided by school in their EHCA referral should detail what provision is being put in place.

-- Requests for change of placement should only be made following an annual or interim review of an EHCP.
-The evidence provided by school should be drawn from the same sources listed previously and is not contingent on a report from an external support agency,
+- Requests for change of placement should only be made following an annual review of an EHCP.
+The evidence provided by school should be drawn from the same sources listed previously and is not contingent on a report from an external support agency, stating